wireapp/wire-server/docs/src/developer/developer/how-to.md

 We support two different ways of managing the docker-compose instance of rabbitmq:
 * A web console interface is available [here](http://localhost:15672)
-* `rabbitmqadmin` CLI is made avaiable in the dev environment
+* `rabbitmqadmin` CLI is made available in the dev environment